 The framework sets out the shape of Scotland's future over the next 20 to 25 years and how to make that possible.
 It identifies key strategic infrastructure needs to ensure that each part of the country can develop to its full potential.
 These key projects sit above other major developments within a hierarchy of development that recognises the importance when submitting planning applications of distinguishing levels of public engagement and information provision that are related to the scale and importance of the development proposed.

-We recognises the importance of sustained economic activity and have in place development plan policies supportive of such activity without unacceptable adverse impacts.
+We recognise the importance of sustained economic activity and have in place development plan policies supportive of such activity without unacceptable adverse impacts.